 The TM-Sidhi programme was introduced by Maharishi Mahesh Yogi in 1975 as an extension of Transcendental Meditation.
 The purpose of the TM-Sidhi programme is to increase the benefits from the Transcendental Meditation technique by training the mind to think from the level of what may be called the source of the deep mind, that is, pure consciousness itself.

 By learning to function in this way - being in deep meditation and setting thoughts in motion in the yogi way, the practitioner's thinking is said to become increasingly coherent so that his or her desires may be fulfilled more easily.
-One may add: "It remains to be seen and fairly documented.
-If you wish for the moon, your wish may not be fulfilled at once . . ."
+However, if you wish for the moon, your wish may not be fulfilled fast . . ."
 If wishes come true, depend on how easily they may be fulfilled also.
-Spare yourself; don't hope for the impossible, and refrain from definitely hopeless wishes.
+Refrain from hopeless wishes . . .

 What effects you get, depend on a sum of factors.

-There are a lot of other lessons in this scenario.
-One is that you may be very, very successful even though you don't get all your yoga desires fulfilled.
-If you seek to swim upstream in life, make a point of not keeping your mouth wide open, but swim on until you may spawn or lay eggs the salmon way - hopefully a better way also.
+There are many other lessons in this scenario.
+We may get very, very successful even though we don't get all our yoga desires fulfilled.
+If you seek to swim upstream in life, make a point of not keeping your mouth wide open, but swim on until you may spawn or lay eggs the salmon way - hopefully without ending your life as you succeed.

 ❋ The lesson: adhere to good yoga and learn to get happy also.